-Reserves are to be built up continuously as much as is necessary to achieve the Society's vision of "No child capable of developing into a contributing member of the society will be marginalised because of disability, illness, poverty or social circumstances" for as long as there exists a need, immediate or otherwise, and accordingly, no set desired level of reserves is necessary.
+The Society strives to build up its reserves continuously to as much as is necessary to achieve its vision of "No child capable of developing into a contributing member of the society will be marginalised because of disability, illness, poverty or social circumstances", for as long as there exists such a need, immediate or otherwise.
+Accordingly, there is no set desired level of reserves.